cline/cline-issue-reporter/README.md

-# Cline Issue Reporter MCP Server
+# Cline Community MCP Server

 A Model Context Protocol server that simplifies reporting issues from Cline to GitHub.